 sudo systemctl start nginx

-To verify Nginx setup, open your browser and browse to the server hostname or IP address and you should see Nginx default test page as shown below:
+To verify Nginx setup, open your browser and browse to the server hostname or IP address and you should see the Nginx default test page as shown below:

 Step 3.
 Installing MariaDB.